bpowers/bpowers.github.com/_posts/2013-01-05-optimizing-real-world-go.md

 To make `psm` go faster, first I had to know how fast it was already going.
 I cycled between three tools: the bash time builtin, the GNU [time(1)](http://linux.die.net/man/1/time) command, and go's [pprof](http://golang.org/misc/pprof/) tool.
+There is surprisingly little documentation about bash's time, but I assure you it exists (`time_command` in [bash 4.2](http://ftp.gnu.org/gnu/bash/)'s `execute_cmd.c`) - I used it because it provides an extra decimal of precision over `time(1)`.
 I should also mention I did my testing on a Fedora 18 install, with the latest version of go's default branch installed.
 In general there have been some nice improvements since go1 was released, but I didn't explicitly test go1 vs go default.